guirgouveia/stack.io-assignment/docs/task-2-kubernetes.md

     127.0.0.1       stack-io.local
 ```

-The application should be accessible at `http://localhost:89`, where 80 is the port exposed by the Load Balancer service.
+Remember to close the tunnel, when you're done, with `Ctrl+C`.

-Furthermore, the service can be accessed now at `http://stack-io.local`, using the Ingress.
+The application should be accessible at `http://localhost:89`, where 80 is the port exposed by the Load Balancer service and also at `http://stack-io.local`, using the Ingress.
 This approach is recommended for production deployments.

-Remember to close the tunnel, when you're done, with `Ctrl+C`.
+Lastly, Skaffold already automatically creates a port-forwards at `http://localhost:8083`.
+This approach is only recommended for local deployments, as it exposes the cluster port directly to the outside world.